 A November 20 23 study shows that genetics also has an impact on sleep disorders in children.
 This can be determined fairly early in young life, research shows.
 Nearly 3,000 children were examined.
 Children with a genetic predisposition to insomnia were more likely to suffer insomnia-related sleep problems if at least one parent also had chronic sleep problems.

 Not great news when you are in this situation.
 Fortunately, genetics is only part of the big puzzle that includes sleep.
 Above all, consider it an important signal to pay adequate attention to sleep hygiene.
-There is an important role for schools there as well I think.
-We teach our children about the basic elements of our lives such as healthy eating and adequate exercise, only sleep remains too much in the background.
+Schools have an important role to play there as well.
+We teach our children about the basic elements of our lives such as healthy eating and adequate exercise.
+Only sleep remains too much in the background.
 That has to change!

-According to Dr. Matthew Walker, adapting school hours to teens’ biological sleep rhythms is crucial.
+According to Dr. Matthew Walker, aligning school hours with teens’ biological sleep rhythms is crucial.
 And he too suggests that better teaching of “sleep hygiene” as part of the curriculum not only helps improve sleep quality but also maximizes students’ learning abilities.

 Recent research, meanwhile, shows that there is indeed an impact when school hours are delayed.
-The researchers conclude that although shifting school schedules has no direct effect on mood disorders, schoolchildren’s well-being improves through a decrease in fatigue and general depression symptoms.
-In particular, schoolchildren with risk factors for mental health problems, such as higher BMI, older age and more screen time, seem to benefit from a later start time at school.
-The possible impact on study results was not examined in conducting this study.
+The researchers conclude that although shifting school hours has no direct effect on mood disorders, schoolchildren’s well-being improves due to less fatigue and general depression symptoms.
+In particular, students with risk factors for mental health problems, such as higher BMI, older age and more screen time, would benefit from a later start time at school.
+The possible impact on study results was not examined during this study.

 As a parent, pay attention to your child’s biological rhythms and try to be somewhat flexible.
 An adolescent child who falls asleep later and wants to sleep in is not lazy but often just really tired.
 Try to find a golden road together and teach them what happens.
 This will create understanding and with the knowledge gained, your child will be able to search for the ideal bedtime during school days himself.